tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 ### Overview

-Today's class, students will learn how BIP44 works in preparation for the homework.
+In today's class, students will learn how BIP44 works in preparation for the homework.

-The goal of today's class is for the students to understand how to talk to Ethereum and Bitcoin nodes using Python, and to understand how wallets work across the blockchain ecosystem.
+The goal of today's class is for students to understand how to talk to Ethereum and Bitcoin nodes using Python, and to understand how wallets work across the blockchain ecosystem.

 ### Class Objectives